-Learning disorder evaluations also assesses for other disorders that may impact academic performance such as intellectual disability disorder, attention deficit/hyperactivity disorder, and certain behavioral disorders.
+Learning disorder evaluations also assesses for other disorders that may impact academic performance such as intellectual disability disorder, attention deficit/hyperactivity disorder (ADHD), and certain behavioral disorders.
 We begin the evaluation with the child and his or her caregivers and gather background data such as early developmental history, family history, medical history, family history of learning disorders, academic history, social history, and other background components that may impact our conceptualization.
 We assess for both cognitive ability (generally via an intelligence test such as the WPPSI-IV, WISC-V, or WAIS-IV) and academic achievement (via academic achievement tests such as the WIAT-III, WRAT, and/or KTEA-III) to determine if there is a pattern of strengths and weaknesses present that is indicative of a specific learning disorder.
 This evaluation can take anywhere from four to six hours to complete.
 We recommend that you or your child take multiple breaks to prevent fatigue and to provide encouragement to complete this assessment.

 If you’re looking for a professional learning disorder test and evaluation, give Colorado’s top-rated learning disorder evaluation center at Brain & Body integration a call today.
 Get the answers you’ve been looking for.